CFPB Slashed to the Bone, Threatening Financial Markets

-Nearly 90 percent of CFPB's workforce was fired on Thursday, April 17.
+Nearly 90 percent of the CFPB’s workforce was fired on Thursday, April 17.

 A mass firing at the Consumer Financial Protection Bureau on Thursday leaves the agency without sufficient staff to fulfill its statutory goals or even the priorities laid out by the agency’s acting chief legal officer a day earlier, according to employees and their attorneys.
 Plus, the dramatic action once again puts some of the markets CFPB oversees at risk of malfunctioning.